vcabales/ArduinoJson/_faqs/how-to-fix-error-ambiguous-overload-for-operator.md

 ---
-title: How to fix error "Ambiguous overload for 'operator='"
+title: "Error: Ambiguous overload for 'operator='"
 layout: faq
 tags: faq
-faq-group: Deserialization
+faq-group: Known problems
 faq-popularity: 24
 ---

+Most of the time you can rely on implicit casts.

-There is a case where you need to help the compiler: it's when you convert a `JsonVariant` to a `String`.
+But there is one notable exception: when you convert a `JsonVariant` to a `String`.

 For example: